The Safety Hierarchy of Controls: A Practical Guide to Eliminating Workplace Hazards

 Examples of PPE

 Unlike elimination or engineering controls, PPE only reduces exposure, meaning the risk still exists.
 Workers remain fully exposed to the hazard if PPE fails or is worn incorrectly.
-PPE may not be sufficiently protected in high-risk situations like working with toxic chemicals or extreme temperatures.
+PPE may not be sufficiently protective in high-risk situations, such as working with toxic chemicals or extreme temperatures.
 Engineering controls or substitution are often necessary to reduce the hazard at its source.

 When to Use PPE

-- It is used alongside engineering or administrative controls as a secondary defense layer.
+• It is used alongside engineering or administrative controls as a secondary line of defense.

 Best Practices for PPE Use

 While PPE is essential in many workplaces, it should never be the primary or only safety measure.
-Employers should always try to eliminate or reduce hazards at the source before relying on PPE as a protective solution.
+Employers should always try to eliminate or control risks earlier before relying on PPE as a protective solution.

 The Role of Workplace Safety Training in Hazard Control

-Workplace safety training is essential for preventing accidents, reducing injuries, and ensuring compliance with industry regulations.
-Even with strong hazard control measures, employees must be trained to recognize risks, follow safety protocols, and respond effectively in emergencies.
+Workplace safety training plays a major role in preventing accidents, reducing injuries, and improving long-term workplace safety.
+Even with strong hazard-control measures in place, employees need the right knowledge to recognize risks, follow safe work procedures, and respond correctly in emergencies.

 Protect Your Workforce and Upgrade Your Safety Protocols With Safe T Professionals